Maria Michał Kowalski: Imprisonment and death

 After the outbreak of World War II in September 1939, Kowalski wrote a letter to Adolf Hitler in which he criticised the annexation of the Polish coastline and invited the German chancellor to consider becoming a Mariavite, among other observations.
 The effect was to create the invader's interest in a small religious community that could present difficulties in the General Government.

 On 25 January 1940, Kowalski was arrested by the Gestapo.
 He was imprisoned in Płock jail.
 Any prospect of a release was blocked owing to the overtly political statements he had made.
 During interrogations, the view was that he was a dangerous nationalist.
 On 25 April 1940 he was transferred to Dachau concentration camp.
 He was given no. 24542.
 He was kept in the priests block, no. 28, together with Polish Catholic clergy among whom was Bishop Michał Kozal, who tried unsuccessfully to persuade Kowalski back into the Roman Catholic fold.

-Jan Kowalski was murdered, at 70, during World War II at the Nazi Hartheim Euthanasia Centre in Alkoven, Ostmark (Austria).
+Jan Kowalski was murdered in 1942, at age 70, at the Nazi Hartheim Euthanasia Centre in Alkoven, Ostmark (Austria).
 His body was cremated.
 He was one of the victims of the Nazi war criminal Karl Brandt, who led the euthanasia Action 14f13.